zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 ![](readme/spl.png)

+Why Choose This Bot?
+This "New 2025 Solana Raydium Sniper Bot" is the ONLY original, cutting-edge tool for high-speed token trading on Solana.
+Unlike outdated or lower-quality imitators, this bot is built with the latest optimizations and features to ensure top-tier performance.

-The Bot listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
+This Bot listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.
 This version is free, but it can still generate stable profits of several hundred dollars per day.
 You can run it for a few hours to check the earnings.
 If you want to support me, my Telegram is at the bottom.
 Note: Even for testing, besides using WSOL as the exchange token, it’s important to keep more SOL for transaction fees.
 The correct configuration is 0.9 SOL / 0.1 WSOL.

 - `WSOL Snipe`